PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

 Copy the contents of the JSON key file in your directory and paste them into the `Service Account Info` field.
 Last but not least, save the block.

-At this point, you're ready to create a Cloud Run work pool.

 #### Fill Out the Work Pool Base Job Template
 You can create a new work pool using the Prefect UI or CLI.
 The following command creates a work pool of type `cloud-run`:
 ```bash